aptise/peter_sslers/README.md

 * make `/admin` usable within your LAN
 * on a machine within your LAN, you can query for the latest certs for domain(s)

+In a more advanced implementation, the certificates need to be loaded into `redis` for use by an `openresty`/`nginx` server that will dynamically handle ssl connections.

+This package does all the hard openssl work.
+You just tell it what certificates you need and in which format, and THERE YOU GO.

 # notes